Concepts

 The equivalent of a function used in a spreadsheet formula.

-the input matrices changes, the function is recalculated (exactly how it
+one of the input matrices changes, the function is recalculated

 Functions cannot contain composite formulas.
 It is anyway possible to